spacerockman/shoppingmall/README.md

 # shoppingmall
 A shopping mall project for practicing

-## 1.Three concept you need to know
+## 1.Three concepts you need to know
 **Spring**
 **SpringMVC**
 **Mybatis**